TheCedarPrince/thecedarprince.github.io/notes/12242022211924-simultaneity-relativity.md

++++
-@def title = "Relativity of Simultaneity"
-@def slug = "12242022211924-simultaneity-relativity"
+title = "Relativity of Simultaneity" slug = "12242022211924-simultaneity-relativity"
-@def tags = ["physics", "relativity", "einstein", "simultaneity", "todo", "archive"]
-@def description = "An overview of Einstein's concept of Relativity of Simultaneity"

-@def rss_title = "Relativity of Simultaneity"
-@def rss_description = "An overview of Einstein's concept of Relativity of Simultaneity"
-@def rss_pubdate = Date(2022, 12, 24)
+tags = ["physics", "relativity", "einstein", "simultaneity", "todo", "archive"] description = "An overview of Einstein's concept of Relativity of Simultaneity" rss_title = "Relativity of Simultaneity" rss_description = "An overview of Einstein's concept of Relativity of Simultaneity" rss_pubdate = Date(2022, 12, 24)
++++

 Relativity of Simultaneity